-Before you rush off and think you have a sick cedar on your hands, it is important to know what is normal browning and what is not.
-Even the oldest and tallest cedars in the forest do a bit of browning.
+Before decide what to do for a cedar tree turning brown, it's important to know what's normal browning and what isn't.
+Even the oldest and tallest cedars (Cedrus spp.) in the forest do a bit of browning.
 The age of a cedar is also a factor.
-Young cedars will show stress, manifested as browning, if you move them around.
+Young, recently planted cedars will show stress, manifested as browning, if you move them around.

 Normal Browning and Needle Drop

 Do a close inspection of the bark.
 This is where weevils lay their eggs, typically in mid to late June.
-Look for white grublike lesions burrowing into the wood.
+Look for white grublike worms burrowing into the wood.
 If you notice this, your tree has a weevil problem.

 Cedar Apple Rust Fungus